krigjo25/C/Introduction to C/Debug/README.md

 ## About Debug

-The code was created to get more familiar with C syntax, and debug the code
+Implements a CS program to get more familiar with the syntax of C

 ###  Disclamers